Francesco Rosi: Recognition, later life and death

+Legacy

 The Variety Movie Guide says of Rosi: "Most films by Francesco Rossi probe well under the surface of people and events to establish a constant link between the legal and the illegal exercise of power."

 Writing Rosi's obituary in The Guardian, David Robinson and John Francis Lane said:

 In his best films, the director Francesco Rosi ... was essentially a crusading, investigative journalist concerned with the corruption and inequalities of the economically depressed Italian south.
 He believed that “the audience should not be just passive spectators”: he wanted to make people think and question.

 The British Film Institute, recognising that Rosi had made historical films, war pictures and family dramas, in a directorial career that spanned almost four decades, said "he will be remembered above all as the master of the ‘cine-investigation’ and an influence on several generations of artists, including the likes of Martin Scorsese, Francis Ford Coppola, Roberto Saviano and Paolo Sorrentino.

 Interviewed by The New York Times after Rosi's death, actor John Turturro who played Primo Levi in Rosi's last film The Truce, called Rosi "something of a mentor".
 He said, "I would never have read all of Primo Levi’s work if not for him.
 There are a lot of films I never would have otherwise seen...
 He was a wonderful actor.
 He helped you physically as an actor.
 If he had trouble explaining something, he could act it out, and all the actors understood."